Luke-Kirby/Luke-Kirby/README.md

 - 👋 Hi, I’m Luke Kirby
-- I'm currently seeking a ront-end web developer job in a net-zero industry
+- I'm currently seeking a Front-End Engineering job in a net-zero industry
 - My tech stack consists of JavaScript, TypeScript, React, Angular, CSS / SCSS, HTML, Git and more
 - I’m currently coordinating the Front-End of the app THEIA (Penspen)
 - How to reach me: